luisredda/drone-harness-plugin/README.md

 To run this plugin outside drone, you should create this ENV variables before the container starts.

-You can added to the Dockerfile
+You can add to the Dockerfile

     ENV PLUGIN_ACCOUNTID "AccountID"
     ENV PLUGIN_APIKEY "4P1K3Y"